Joelynn94/joelynn94/README.md

 ### Hi, my name is Joe - I am looking to start a career in Web Devleopment starting in 2021
 #### Case Western University bootcamp alumni (2020)

-- 🔭 I’m currently working on - An invoice app made with React, React Testing and Firebase (https://github.com/Joelynn94/invoice-app)
+- 🔭 I’m currently working on - An invoice app made with React, unit tests and Firebase (https://github.com/Joelynn94/invoice-app)
 - 🌱 I’m currently learning - React, API development and authentication
 - 👯 I’m collaborating on - A personal finance tool (https://github.com/r-matt-hawley/alumni-project-finance)
 - 📫 How to reach me: